 Integrated Sustainability -project at the Kammari Residency – long term research project in the Kammari Residency, combining different disciplines of contemporary art, theory and practical applications, to develop the residency house into a living post-fossil installation and an ecologically sustainable, experimental working environment.

-The Phantom Limb – a long term research and performance project about an intimate relationship between a human and an algorithm.
+The Phantom Limb – theatrical performance project about an intimate relationship between a human and an algorithm, discovering logic of fantasies and the social need for acceptance.
 Initial premier in the Buffer Fringe Festival, 2018.
-Main coordinator: Sakari Laurila.
-Read more: The Phantom Limb -project page
+Director: Sakari Laurila.

 More information about the projects: kammari (at) kammari.org or sakari (at) kammari.org